Made on Broadway: Plot

 Jeff, The Broadway Fixer is a man about town and very popular with the ladies.
 One night, he sees a girl, Mona, jump from the Staten Island Ferry and he dives in after her.
 Not one to miss an opportunity, before they've been rescued from the drink, he's figuring a way to promote her as a celebrity.
 No longer despondent, Mona falls in with his scheme and she eagerly takes to her new notoriety Jeff falls in love with his creation, not realizing what a gold digger he has fostered.
 All the while, his ex wife, Claire, is on the sidelines. dressing and schooling his protege.
 He gets a call, in the middle of the night, that Mona has shot a man in her bedroom.
 Jeff rides to the rescue, concocts a story that they can sell to a jury and masterfully steers events to an acquittal.
 Not done, he destroys the letters that Mona had planned to use for blackmail and saves his favorite client from her clutches.
-He and ex wife are reunited and all live happily ever after.
+He and ex wife are reunited.